MortonArb-CollectionsValue/OccurrencePoints/README.md

 # file structure

-  **Folders/files that must be manually created/downloaded are bolded**
+  **Folders/files that must be manually created or downloaded are bolded**

   - **occurrence_points**
     - **inputs**